Happy Hour Laws

 « Back to Glossary

-Definition of Happy Hour Laws
+Definition - What does Happy Hour Laws mean?

 The Happy Hour Laws is a set of laws that prohibits certain actions on the part of a restaurant or bar which serves drinks.
 The Happy Hour Law does not allow the following: